code-server-boilerplates/starter-pack/docs/post-repo-creation/setup-workflows.md

 ## What to edit

-In L7 of `.github/workflows/docker-cicd-{develop,release}.yml`, edit `env.repository` to match into the repository URL.
+In L7-9 of `.github/workflows/docker-cicd-{develop,release}.yml`, edit `env.{repository,namespace,namespace_dockerhub}` to match into the repository URL.
+Please be reminded that Docker Hub namespaces don't like dashes.

-Remember that Docker image names only supports lowercase alphanumberic characters with only dashes.
+Remember that Docker image names only supports lowercase alphanumberic characters with only dashes, with exception of Docker Hub.

 ## Testing out changes